rud01ph/BunchBlackjackCodingChallenge/README.md

 **Deliverables**

 1. Git repository with history intact.
 Commit early and often so that we can trace the app’s development history.
 The more you show the better.

 2. Git README.txt explaining:
 code architecture

+**Coding Challenge Time**
+1. We accept both full solutions as well as time bound soluitions.
+2. For time bound solutions, we are looking for 2 hours of work in the following format:
+a.
+30mins design/document/draw the architecture of the game
+b.
+60mins writing the skeleton of the app as you would for any application.
+Please focus on building a workable UI flow first.
+c.
+30mins document the rest of the app design including strategies on handling UI, class architecture, special edge cases considered